yama-yuki/skeletal-amr/README.md

 # Dependency Matching System: Complex Sentence to Skeletal AMR
-Code for the dependency matching system presented in our STARSEM2021 paper.
+Code for the dependency matching system presented in our \*SEM 2021 paper.

 Citation:
 - Yuki Yamamoto, Yuji Matsumoto, and Taro Watanabe.
 2021.
 Dependency Patterns of Complex Sentences and Semantic Disambiguation for Abstract Meaning Representation Parsing.
-In Proceedings of the STARSEM.
+In Proceedings of the \*SEM 2021: The Tenth Joint Conference on Lexical and Computational Semantics.
 ```bib
 @inproceedings{yamamoto-etal-2021-skel-amr,
   title     = {Dependency Patterns of Complex Sentences and Semantic Disambiguation for Abstract Meaning Representation Parsing},